austinsonger/AutoPilot-for-POAM/docs/openPOAMItems.md

 # openPOAMItems Function

-## Overview
-This function automates the movement of resolved "Open POA&M Items" to the "Closed POA&M Items" sheet when the "False Positive" column is updated to "Yes."
+> This function automates the movement of resolved "Open POA&M Items" to the "Closed POA&M Items" sheet when the "False Positive" column is updated to "Yes."
 It ensures better tracking and organization of resolved items.

 ## Key Steps
 1. **Retrieve Required Sheets**: